ItsMonarch04/crash-course/theater/README.md

 ignored; CI regenerates the bridge and treats a JS/type-definition diff as a failure.
 Generated bridge files are never hand-edited.

+This is the only dependency tree in the repository that reaches a browser, so CI runs `npm audit --audit-level=high` against it as its own step.
+The exact install is reproduced by `package-lock.json` under `npm ci`; transitive versions therefore carry no second, hand-maintained pin list in `package.json`, because such a list pins security patches out as readily as it pins versions down.
+The two remaining `overrides` entries are not redundant with the lockfile: they hold the transitive `playwright`/`playwright-core` at the `@playwright/test` version, since a browser driver that disagrees with its test runner fails in ways that read as flaky tests.

 The published site is a GitHub Pages project page under `/crash-course/`, so `base` is `./` and every runtime fetch resolves against the document rather than the origin. `npm run dev` serves from the origin root, where the two are